 Crossover: Sit on a comfortable chair or rocker; relax your arms.
 Hold the baby in your arm’s crook, resting their tummy against yours.
 While supporting their head, tilt them towards your breast, encouraging them to latch on.
 Keep cradling their head while feeding.

 Cradle hold: Provide your arm’s support to the baby on the same side of the nursing breast.
 You can use a pillow for better support.

 Laid back: Women with small breasts can have a comfortable breastfeeding experience in this position.
 Lean back and let your baby take on the breast from any direction.
 Gravity will allow the baby to latch properly, staying close to you.

 Side-lying: For midnight feedings, side-lying is the most reliable position.
 Lie tummy to tummy with your baby while adjusting your breast to their mouth.
 You should not leave any loose bedding around the baby to prevent suffocation.

 If you still struggle to have a good breastfeeding latch, speak with your doctor or lactation expert.
-Your baby latching properly is essential for you and them.
+Latching your baby properly is essential for both you and your baby.